 Fight, flight or freeze stress responses

 Here's why this matters.
 Every time a notification goes off on your phone, it triggers the amygdala.
 The fight, flight or freeze response is meant to be activated when we are in critical danger or when our lives are at stake.
 For instance, when a bear is chasing us, or a car suddenly crosses onto the sidewalk where we are walking.
-These are the things that fight, flight or freeze is designed for.
+These are the things that fight, flight, or freeze is designed for.
 Unfortunately, our tech notifications cause us to experience fight, flight or freeze responses multiple times an hour.
-As a result, we have become proficient at ignoring our stress-cycle warning signs and not dealing with the stress.
+As a result, we have become proficient at ignoring our stress-cycle warning signs and failing to deal with the stress.

 Every time one of our notification sounds goes off from a text message or social media, it triggers the fight, flight or freeze response.
 And on top of that, another system I won't get into here triggers a dopamine response, which is all about addiction.
 When we have that triggering situation of the amygdala, we want to pick up the phone and look at it because it relieves us.
 So we get a dopamine hit, no different than with any addiction.
 So now it's even more challenging to say no. It is a vicious cycle.

 It will do a world of good if people install boundaries to shut off their notifications during certain hours of their day.
-One of the ways I manage this is by using the favourites setting in my phone, so when my phone is on silent, only my favourites can call through.
+One of the ways I manage this is by using the favourites setting on my phone, so when it's on silent, only my favourites can call through.

 Host: We don't have to answer everything immediately, but we've been conditioned to believe we must receive those notifications.
 I keep my phone silent because I don't want to hear the dings.
 We can decrease our daily stress by setting that simple boundary.